fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.19: patientor, step4

 Define the types <i>OccupationalHealthCareEntry</i> and <i>HospitalEntry</i> so that those conform with the example data.
-Ensure that your backend returns the entries properly when you go to a individual patient's route
+Ensure that your backend returns the entries properly when you go to an individual patient's route:

 ![](../../images/9/40.png)
+hj
 Use types properly in the backend!
-For now there is no need to do a proper validation for all the fields of the entries in the backend, it is enough e.g. to check that the field <i>type</i> has a correct value.
+For now, there is no need to do a proper validation for all the fields of the entries in the backend, it is enough e.g. to check that the field <i>type</i> has a correct value.

 #### 9.20: patientor, step5

 Extend a patient's page in the frontend to list the <i>date</i>, <i>description</i> and <i>diagnose codes</i> of the patient's entries.

 You can use the same type definition for an <i>Entry</i> in the frontend.
-For these exercises it is enough just to copy/paste the definitions from the backend to the frontend.
+For these exercises, it is enough to just copy/paste the definitions from the backend to the frontend.

 Your solution could look like this: